Skrrytch/map2mc/README.md

 __Features:__

-- Build a Minecraft map by a *height map image* and a *surface image*
-  - The hight map image defines the elevation of the landscape / underwater world
+- Use a real height map to create the Minecraft landscape
-  - The surface image defines the surface block and additional items on it (like saplings)
-- Build a Minecraft map by a *'normal' map image* and an optional *mountain image*
+  - Each color in the palette determines a different height.
+Use a mapping file to determine this height yourself.
-  - The map defines the underwater landscape as well as the surface blocks
+  - Add a second (surface) map to determine the landscape types (block types).
-  - The mountain image is used for the elevation of the landscape (mostly mountains)
-- Use can ...
-  - map the color index of a height map or 'normal' map to the elevation level of the landscape
+- Use a typical map to create the Minecraft landscape
+  - Use a mapping file to assign a height to each color.
+  - Add a mountain map to manipulate the heights on land
+- About landscape heights:
+  - Define the depth in the water and the heights on land
-  - map the color index of a surface image or 'normal' map to any block typ
+  - Define the height of the general water surface
-  - add additional blocks like `saplings`, `lantern` etc.  on top of the surface using a percentage value (random positioning)
+- About block types:
+  - Define the depth of the block types on the surface, e.g. 3 sand (and then stone)
-- Configuration of ...
+  - Add items like grass, oak_sapling, orange_tulip, lantern ...
-  - output directories (you can render directly to a Minecraft `./saves/region` folder)
-  - path to the raster images
-  - path to the CSV files
+  - Specify probabilities with which the items are added
-  - define the amount of simultanuous threads for rendering
+- Calculate the world with several threads in parallel
-  - the sea level
-  - the position (0,0) of the Minecraft world on the map (x/z Offset)
+- Save the Minecraft world directly to the 'saves' folder

-__Limitations:__
+__Limitations: __

+- Getting the best out of existing maps is not easy.
-- The dimension of the images must be multiples of 512 (e.g. 1024x2048) because each region represents 512 x 512 blocks
+- The height and width of the maps (in pixels) must be multiples of 512
+- A pixel is mapped 1: 1 to a Minecraft block
-- The dimensions of the minecraft world a 1:1 to the dimensions of the raster image: A 512x512 pixel image will produce a 512x512 block world
+- The zero point of the Minecraft world is always the top left corner of the map
-- Everything in a map will be rendered: Labels (of cities ...), logos, compass rose and more
+- All texts are also rendered in the world
-- You can place sapling but no trees: They have to grow.
+- You can put 'saplings' but no trees.
+These have to grow first! (but there is a trick)

-__Known Bugs / unready features:__

-- This documentation (README) is not ready.
-I want to add illustrations and alot more details...

-## Usage
+## Running the application

-Run the program:
+map2mc only needs one directory for execution, in which all data including a configuration file are then available:

 ```
 java -jar map2mc-<VERSION>.jar -dir=<data directory>
 ```

-where `data directory` (in the following referenced by <directory>) is the path to the folder containing configuration as well as surface and terrain data.

-When the given directory does not exist then the following files are generated automatically and the program stops:

-- a config file with default values (`<directory>/config.properties`)
-- two empty CSV files with just the headers (`<directory>/terrain.csv` and `<directory>/surface.csv`)
-- empty output directories (`<directory>/tmp/` and `<directory>/region/`)

-Then you have to create a new or use an existing raster image of your map with an indexed color palette (*.bmp).
-See tips section in the wiki for additional information.

-In most cases you need a mapping file for the terrain (`terrain.csv`) where each color index must be mapped to a landscape elevation level, relative to the sea level.

-More information about how to build the images and CSV-content can be found in the wiki.
+If the directory does __not exist__, map2mc will create the directory, create an initial configuration file and empty mapping files.
+This is a good start for your own map.

+If the directory __exists__, map2mc expects at least one configuration file `config.properties` as well as the necessary image and mapping files.

+The contents of the directory and the configuration are explained in detail on the wiki pages.
+There you will also find further practical information about map creation and manipulation.

 ## Compilation